evantoli/springboot-party-model/README.md

-# Springboot Starter
+# Springboot Party Model

-This is a standalone SpringBoot application that I use as a minimal starting point for lot's of experimentation.
+This is a standalone SpringBoot application that I am using to experiment with the party model.

-I have configured it to be ready to use.
+It does not yet build and I have not mapped the model objects (entities) to either a relational or object database.

+I am presently getting the model to make some sense.

+The rest of this documentation is just generic Springboot related stuff at this point in time.

 # Main application entry point